techidaily/site-on-screen-recording/source/_posts/new-in-2024-risk-and-revelation-10-roguelike-game-selection.md

 ![hades](https://images.wondershare.com/filmora/article-images/hades.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0dOfcihxjiw?si=_fkp1S1Uw0N1dp6b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Many blessings have been given to you by the gods of Olympus, but your quest is not an easy one.
 A game like this will enthrall you and entice you to keep playing until you get some better stuff for your characters.
 After each failure, you are resurrected in your own house, the House of Hades, where your friends and family await your following conversation.
 It is one of the best roguelike titles out there.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cBCyRXC1-Tw?si=lN9P2xo0hsfyD8K6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **5\.
 [Into the Breach](https://store.steampowered.com/app/590380/Into%5Fthe%5FBreach/)**